yannoushka74/devopsdays-geneva-2023/docs/lab-scenario/05-gitops-repositories.md

 ### Play with cows

-1. In Rancher UI, in your workload cluster, from the left menu, click on **Service Discovery** > **Ingresses** and look at available Ingresses
-2. Click on the <a href="https://cow-demo.${vminfo:Workload01:public_ip}.sslip.io/" target="_blank">cow-demo.${vminfo:Workload01:public_ip}.sslip.io</a> link
+1. Open <a href="https://cow-demo.${vminfo:Workload01:public_ip}.sslip.io/" target="_blank">cow-demo.${vminfo:Workload01:public_ip}.sslip.io</a> link
-3. In your GitOps repository, update `fleet/cow-demo/fleet.yaml` to have 2 cows in green, commit the change on your branch
+2. In your GitOps repository, update `fleet/cow-demo/fleet.yaml` to have 2 cows in green, commit the change on your branch
-4. Go back to the cow web application and look at what happens
+3. Go back to the cow web application and look at what happens

 ### More serious application

+ℹ _We'll be using a codebase made specifically for this workshop_

+1. Open the <a href="https://github.com/devpro/sales-portal" target="_blank">codebase</a> and check the lifecycle management: GitHub PR, GitHub Actions + security checks, SonarCloud, DockerHub, Helm chart repository
-1. In Rancher UI, in your workload cluster, from the left menu
-2. Finally, from the left menu, click on **Service Discovery** > **Ingresses** and look at available Ingresses
+2. In Rancher UI, in your workload cluster, from the left menu click on **Service Discovery** > **Ingresses** and look at available Ingresses
 3. Open Swagger definition at <a href="https://crm-data.${vminfo:Workload01:public_ip}.sslip.io/swagger" target="_blank">crm-data.${vminfo:Workload01:public_ip}.sslip.io</a> link to add some data
 4. Click on the <a href="https://sales-portal.${vminfo:Workload01:public_ip}.sslip.io/" target="_blank">sales-portal.${vminfo:Workload01:public_ip}.sslip.io</a> link to view the web app